mel-project/meshanina/README.md

 ## Insertion

 We probe for an "empty" space to insert the key.
-As a special case, if we find a record with identical key, we always overwrite even though the record won't be empty.
-This is to make the second attempt succeed in writing a key-value pair if the first attempt somehow failed.
-This is important especially with bigger values, detailed below --- without this overwriting behavior, big values cannot be atomically and idempotently written.
+As a special case, if we find a record with identical key, we simply abort insertion.

-## Bigger values

-Bigger values utilize a per-database _hidden_ one-way hash function, `Q`, as well as a per-database reversible blinding function `X` (for example, `Q` can be blake3 keyed hashing with some secret `k`, while `X` can be chacha8 stream-cipher encryption with that same secret key).

-More specifically, when the 4-byte value length is greater than 472, then the "value" field in the record is actually empty.
-Instead, keys `k_1 = Q(key)`, `k_2 = Q(Q(key))`, etc map to the individual chunks of the value, blinded through `X`.

-The purpose of the blinding and hidden hashing is make the lower-level key-value relationship one-to-one, assuming the hash function and blinding function are strong.

-If there's any missing chunk, then the entire key-value pair is deemed absent.

 ## Durability

 Assuming no "blast radius" (edits to one record cannot corrupt other records), we have the following important property: **once a key is bound to a value, and its records are safely on disk, the binding can never be corrupted no matter how wrongly subsequent writes go**.

 Achieving this property is the main reason why Meshanina chooses to use a naive open-addressed hashtable.
 It's much harder if we use b-trees or other linked data structures, especially without any kind of journaling or crash-recovery mechanism.

-## Growing the database.

-Eventually, the database will fill.
-A "full" database can be detected when a write fails to find space after trying, say, more than 10 slots.

-In this case, we grow the database by a factor of 2, and copy over all records.
-This requires a global lock, which is generally fine.